The image below shows an input box with a drop-down list of names.

 VBA Breakdown

-• As a whole, this code uses the name entered by the user, then highlights the matching row in the range “B5:E15” on the “InputBox” worksheet by turning each cell’s interior color green.
+- This code uses the name entered by the user, then highlights the matching row in the range “B5:E15” in the “InputBox” worksheet by turning each cell’s interior color green.

 Employee_Name = InputBox(Prompt:="Please write the name of the employee", Title:="Employee Selection")

-• The only difference from the previous code to this code is that here, we take the input from an InputBox.
+- The only difference about this code is that we take the input from an InputBox.
 This line creates an InputBox with a prompt message “Please write the name of the employee” and the title “Employee Selection”.
 The input value will be stored in a variable named “Employee_Name”.

-Here, we will incorporate an InputBox into our code and then get value from that InputBox.
+- Enter an InputBox into the code and get a value from the InputBox.

-The value that the InputBox will receive is the name of the employee.
+The InputBox’s value is the name of the employee.

-The code below adds a Data Validation drop-down list in a particular cell of the “Data Validation” sheet.
+- Add a drop-down list in a particular cell of a sheet by using the following VBA code:

 In this instance, we will add a drop-down list in a particular cell of a sheet by using the following VBA code.